-MONROE, La., April 4, 2017 /PRNewswire/ -- CenturyLink, Inc. (NYSE: CTL) today announced that more than 300 projects will be funded as part of the CenturyLink Clarke M. Williams Foundation's 2016-2017 Teachers and Technology grant program.
-The program, which began in 2008, awards grants of up to $5,000 per project to schools in CenturyLink's local service areas on behalf of pre-K through 12th grade teachers who have developed plans to innovatively implement technology in their classrooms.
-Grant recipients will be notified between April 1 and May 15.
+The Teachers and Technology program, which has awarded nearly $11 million since its inception, awards grants of up to $5,000 per project to schools in CenturyLink's local service and corporate locations on behalf of pre-K through 12th grade teachers who have developed plans to innovatively implement technology in their classrooms.

 About the CenturyLink Foundation